cryptomator/cryptomator.github.io/content/blog/2026-06-10-cybercrime-report-2025.en.md

 ---
-title: "Cybercrime in 2025: What Businesses Can Learn from the BKA's National Situation Report"
+title: "Cybercrime in 2025: What Businesses Can Learn from Germany's BKA Report"
 slug: cybercrime-report-2025
 date: 2026-06-10
 tags: [cryptomator, hub, cybercrime]

-summary: "The BKA's 2025 Cybercrime Report shows that companies must not only protect sensitive cloud data from attacks, but also use encryption to prevent its misuse if an attack succeeds."
+summary: "Germany's 2025 BKA Cybercrime Report shows that companies must not only protect sensitive cloud data from attacks, but also use encryption to prevent its misuse if an attack succeeds."

 ogimage:
   relsrc: /img/blog/cybercrime-report-2025.png